Fall 2021 English Matters

 As we bring 2021 to a close, I am reminded of the feeling of community and hope I felt during and after the 3rd annual Scheingold Lecture on Poetry and Poetics the department hosted last Spring, once again coordinated by Professor Rae Paris and featuring a conversation between poets Naomi Shihab Nye and Lena Khalaf Tuffaha.
 While “poetry” and “poetics” are conventionally understood as being about the art form and theory of writing poetry, the lecture series has highlighted that there’s also a… Read more

 Stephanie L. Kerschbaum joins the department as Associate Professor and Director of the Expository Writing Program.
 She completed her PhD at the University of Wisconsin in 2005 and held positions at Texas A&M University and the University of Delaware before moving to UW in 2021.
-Dr. Kerschbaum’s first book, Toward a new Rhetoric of… Read more
+Dr. Kerschbaum’s first book, Toward a new… Read more

 [The Spring issue of English Matters will feature the latest faculty books] Staff colleague Judy LeRoux, our Academic Counseling Services Coordinator for the Creative Writing Program, has recently retired.
-The English Department is in debt to Judy for her dedication and years of service to the Creative Writing program, during which she advised hundreds of undergraduate and MFA students;… Read more
+The English Department is in debt to Judy for her dedication and years of service to the Creative Writing program, during which she advised hundreds of undergraduate and… Read more

 Memoir is a genre that takes life on a literary journey.
 Memoir’s transformation of life into literature doubles a common theme most memoirs engage: the transformation and often transcendence of the individual.
 Memoirs primarily focus on developing themes through a limited selection of real-life stories about their authors.
-This is what primarily differentiates memoir from autobiography, a more “life as history” oriented subgenre that tends to trace a life from beginning to end (the end… Read more
+This is what primarily differentiates memoir from autobiography, a more “life as history” oriented subgenre that tends to trace a life from beginning to… Read more

 Share